ballerina-guides/integration-tutorials/data-integration/README.md

     };
     ```

+    - The above data model defines a one to many relationship, where each `Employee` can have multiple assigned `Task`s, and each `Task` is associated with only one `Employee`.

     **Note:**
     > The entities defined in the `model.bal` file should be based on the [`persist model specification`](https://ballerina.io/learn/persist-model/).

 4. Generate the client objects, types and and scripts for the model using the following command.
-This will parse the `persist/model.bal` file and add the generated files under the generated directory..
+Specify `store` as the module name.
+This will parse the `persist/model.bal` file and add the generated files under the generated directory.

     ```bash
     $ bal persist generate --module store
     ```

-5. Remove the generated content in the `main.bal` file and open the diagram view in VS Code.
+5. Remove the generated content in the `main.bal` file in the project root and open the diagram view in VS Code.

     ![Open diagram view](./resources/open_diagram_view.gif)

-6. Define the generated client object `store:Client`.
+6. Define a variable of the generated client object `store:Client` type to interact with the database.

    ```ballerina
    import data_integration.store;